saatvik-dev/thefinaltest/NETLIFY_DEPLOYMENT.md

 1. Check the function logs in the Netlify dashboard
 2. Verify the `netlify.toml` configuration
 3. Make sure your API routes match what the client is calling
+4. The project now uses `api-standalone.js` for serverless functions to avoid ESM/CJS compatibility issues

 ### Build Errors